evadecker/eva.town/src/pages/colophon.md

 ## Typography

 Headings and components are set in [Roc Grotesk Variable](https://fonts.adobe.com/fonts/roc-grotesk-variable).
-As the name suggests, it's a variable font, meaning I can stretch the font width and fine-tune weights for different uses.
+As the name suggests, it's a variable font, meaning I can stretch character widths and fine-tune weights for different uses.
 Body text is set in [Loretta Variable](https://fonts.adobe.com/fonts/loretta-variable).
 Both typefaces are served via [Adobe Fonts](https://fonts.adobe.com).
 Monospaced text is set in [Fira Code](https://github.com/tonsky/FiraCode), hosted locally.

 Typography is scaled using a lot of math and a [fluid type scale](https://utopia.fyi/blog/designing-with-fluid-type-scales) by [Utopia](https://utopia.fyi/type/calculator/), meaning that font sizes will interpolate between mobile and desktop to optimize for the current browser width.